 All natural languages are aesthetic codes.
 Among other things, this means that they vary, change and are beautiful.
 Linguistics explores how language is generated by the brain, how we use our speech organs to transmit the messages the brain encodes, and how these messages are decoded by the hearer.
 Linguistics also explores how language, in all its facets, evolves over time and varies across social and geographical space.
 In the Department of Spanish and Portuguese, we study these and many other related topics as they apply to Portuguese—one of the world’s great languages.

-- For teaching eligibility, complete a teaching methods class (PORT 377 or equivalent).
+- For teaching eligibility, complete a teaching methods course (PORT 377 or equivalent).
 If not completed during undergraduate studies, this requirement may be fulfilled concurrently with MA program coursework in the first semester of study.

-- Strong academic writing skills and a capacity to conduct independent research.
+- Strong academic writing skills and a capacity to conduct independent research

-- Strong language skills in Portuguese.
+- Strong language skills in Portuguese

-- GRE required.
+- GRE (required)

-- Complete a specialty exam which covers readings and coursework.
+- Complete a Specialty Exam which covers readings and coursework

-- Completion of a project or thesis.
+- Complete a project or thesis

-- Paid student instructorships are available.
+- Paid teaching assistantships are available.